devopsdays/devopsdays-theme/README.md

 To cut a new release, a tag must be created.
 This will trigger Travis to deploy a new release.
 Follow these steps:

 1. Update the `theme_version` key in `theme.toml` to the new version.
+1. Make sure you have the [`github_changelog_generator`](https://github.com/skywinder/github-changelog-generator) gem installed on your system.
+1. Inside the repository, run `github_changelog_generator --future-release "x.x.x`.
+1. Run `git add CHANGELOG.md`
 1. Add the appropriate tag to the latest commit.
 The tags are named by the SemVer version number of the theme, with only numbers (that is, `1.1.31` vs `v1.1.31`)
 1. Push to `origin master`, including tags (if you don't know how to do this, ask!)

-Once the Travis build has succeeded, update the changelog:

-1. Make sure you have the [`github_changelog_generator`](https://github.com/skywinder/github-changelog-generator) gem installed on your system
-1. Inside the repository, run `github_changelog_generator`.
-1. Run `git add CHANGELOG.md`
-1. Commit the changed file
-1. Push to `origin master`

 # dev examples